jimweller/eks-lab/README.md

 # Kubernetes EKS Lab and Playground

 This repo is a playground for kubernetes and EKS.
+The overall intent is to illustrate a kubernetes architecture that can be used by a platform engineering team that serves teams of software engineers.
+Dev teams would have their k8s workloads in a centralized cluster AWS account.
+They would then have their own AWS accounts to provision AWS resources.
+IAM roles and EKS pod identities allow cross account access from workloads to AWS resources.
+Crossplane allows dev teams to use k8s manifests or helm files to deploy resources to their accounts using kubernetes and potentially leveraging custom compositions built by the platform team.

 It includes